sciath/sciath/docs/index.rst

 Testing scientific code should be easier.
 The functionality required to launch, parse and perform verification should be light-weight and simple to migrate into existing projects.
-It should be easy to test on the local machines where code is developed as well as the clusters where it is run, in sequentially or in parallel with MPI, usually through a batch queing system like SLURM or LSF.
+It should be easy to test on the local machines where code is developed as well as the clusters where it is run, sequentially or in parallel with MPI, usually through a batch queueing system like SLURM or LSF.

 SciATH is a set of lightweight Python tools designed to quickly and easily test scientific application codes wherever they are run.
 As such, it focuses on